 A Digital Twin is a virtual model designed to represent a real object.
 The Digital Twin covers the entire life cycle of an object, and therefore integrates historical and real-time data collected.
 Through simulation and machine learning, it helps to draw conclusions and supports the decision-making process.

 Functions of the Digital Twin by HydroBIM:

 - intuitive 3D graphical interface, making it easier to locate and access information

-- integration and centralisation of internal and external data
+- integration and centralization of internal and external data

 - digital workflow